 Like hundreds of other people this weekend, I attended the Northwest Flower and Garden show in Seattle, Washington.
 These shows are packed full of vendors showing off their latest and best innovations.
-But Buyers beware, what you buy isn’t always what you get.
-This is my review of the Smart Living Ceramic Cookware set that I purchased this weekend.
+But Buyers beware, what you buy isn't always what you get.
+This is my review of the Smart Living Ceramic Cookware set that I purchased at the show.

 This year I didn't have any plans to buy anything more than maybe some flower bulbs and try out the new flavors in the tasting court.
 Last year I got a lovely little garlic grater that I just love.
 So the opportunity to try and find new things is always exciting.